 At 5-8 feet in length and up to 150 pounds, these are no mere goldfish, and at less than ten bucks, it’s a cheap and unique thing to do on your Florida Keys road trip.

-Once you’ve taken care of the tarps and ready to unwind, get to Anne’s Beach (MM 73.4).
+Once you’ve taken care of the tarps and are ready to unwind, get to Anne’s Beach (MM 73.4).
 One of the best beaches in the Florida Keys, you need at least a couple of hours here to enjoy the shaded boardwalk and dog-friendly shallow waters.

 Planning Tip: Before you go, be sure to check out my complete list of beach essentials.
 As any Floridan knows, you will spend a fortune buying the basics from beachside stores.
 There are a few things you’ve just got to bring with you to make the most of your cash and time.

 Of course, when you are in the fishing capital of the world, you’ve got to get your fill of seafood!
 For that, get over to the famous Whale Harbor Seafood Buffet (MM 83.4) and eat until your heart’s content.

 Once you have had a taste of the high seas, head over to the Postcard Inn Beach Resort & Marina (MM 84.1)—formerly known as the Holiday Isle Tiki Bar — don’t come thirsty, though.
 Famous for their rum runner, I find the drink sickly sweet and overpriced.

 That said, it will cool you down on a hot day, and is well worth the trip for the fantastic views (and selfie ops) from their expansive deck, remodeled after the destruction left by Hurricane Irma.

 If you’re a craft beer lover, head over to taste the local brew at the Islamorada Brewery & Distillery (MM 82.2).
 Fill up on craft beers in this local brewery taproom, then continue to the Florida Keys Brewing Company (MM 82.1).